1. Jesus is always at the center of all that we are and all that we do - both as individuals and as a faith community. ALWAYS.

 Everyone is made in God’s image.
 So, everyone is precious in God’s sight and has something of great value to offer.
+This why we regularly say, "you are a gift."
 We do all we can to help others discover their God-given gifts and empower them to use those gifts.

 (Genesis 1:26-28, 1 Corinthians 12:4-26, Romans 12:4-8)